Back to blog

 The above code snippets show how similar the two platforms are when customizing a theme.
 Both allow easy modification and addition of properties to meet preset design standards.
 We are importing extendTheme in both libraries and adding our custom requirements.

 Another example is the code below.
-It explains how we define the Color pallet in the two libraries.
+It explains how we define the color palette in the two libraries.

 const theme = extendTheme({